Rebellious Soul: Singles

 "V.S.O.P." was released as the album's lead single on May 20, 2013.
-The song was produced by Pop & Oak, and contains a sample of "Very Special" performed by Debra Laws, as well as "That's How Long" performed by The Chi-Lites.
-"V.S.O.P." reached at number 89 on the US Hot 100 Singles and number 27 on the Billboard Hot R&B/Hip-Hop Songs charts.
-The music video (directed by Benny Boom) was released on June 29, 2013.
+Produced by Pop & Oak, the song contains a sample of "Very Special" performed by Debra Laws, as well as "That's How Long" performed by The Chi-Lites.
+"V.S.O.P." reached at number 89 on the US Billboard Hot 100 and number 27 on the Billboard Hot R&B/Hip-Hop Songs charts.
+It was later certified gold by the Recording Industry Association of America. accompanying music video, directed by Benny Boom was released on June 29, 2013.

-The album's second single, Can't Raise a Man, was officially released on November 16, 2012, and was later reissued on December 12, 2013, for the album.
-The song peaked at number 23 on the Hot R&B/Hip-Hop Songs and number 94 on the US Hot 100 Singles charts.
-The music video (directed by Benny Boom) was released on February 8, 2014.
+Can't Raise a Man, was released as the album's second single on December 12, 2013.
+The song peaked at number 23 on the Hot R&B/Hip-Hop Songs and number 94 on the US Billboard Hot 100.
+It was later certified Platinum by the RIAA.
+Its accompanying music video, also directed by Benny Boom, was released on February 8, 2014.